fosuniverse/open-source-projects/README.md

-# made-in-africa-projects-list
+# Open source - by Africans
-A list of open sourced projects made in africa
+A list of open sourced projects by Africans